-Revenue from our other businesses accounted for 5.9% of our total revenue in 2020.
-Our other businesses mainly consist of on-board catering services, leasing, sales of materials and supplies, sale of goods and other businesses related to railway transportation.
+Revenue from our other businesses accounted for 5.9% of our total revenue in 2021.
+Our other businesses mainly consist of train repairs, on-board catering services, leasing, sales of materials and supplies, sales of goods and other businesses that are related to railway transportation.

-Revenue from our other businesses was RMB964 million in 2020, compared to RMB1,153 million in 2019, representing an decrease of 16.4%.
-The decrease was mainly due to the impact of the COVID-19 pandemic, which caused significant reduction of the number of trains in operation and a decrease in revenue from train catering services, sales of materials and supplies and sales of goods.
+Revenue from our other businesses was RMB1,187.0 million in 2021, compared to RMB964 million in 2020, representing an increase of 23.1%.
+The increase was mainly due to the increases in the revenue from the sales of materials and supplies and the revenue from train maintenance services.